mskf1383/pashmak/README.md

 App.say_hello;
 ```

-output:
+Output:

 ```
 hello world
 hello world
 ```

-actualy, everything where is declared between `namespace <something>;` and `endnamespace;` will be under this.
+Actualy, everything where is declared between `namespace <something>;` and `endnamespace;` will be under this.

-in above example, we declared a namespace named `App`. and we declared `say_hello` function in that.
+In above example, we declared a namespace named `App`.
+And we declared `say_hello` function in that.

-next, we called `say_hello` inside the namespace, and one time we called `say_hello` outside the namespace.
+Next, we called `say_hello` inside the namespace, and one time we called `say_hello` outside the namespace.

-when we are calling a member of namespace from outside of that namespace, we have to put name of namespace with a `.` before name of that function
+When we are calling a member of namespace from outside of that namespace, we have to put name of namespace with a `.` before name of that function

-for example here, our namespace name is `App` and out function name is `say_hello`. we can write only `say_hello` inside the namespace but for call it from outside of namespace, we have to write `App.say_hello`.
+For example here, our namespace name is `App` and out function name is `say_hello`.
+We can write only `say_hello` inside the namespace but for call it from outside of namespace, we have to write `App.say_hello`.

-also look at this example:
+Also look at this example:

 ```bash
 namespace First;